salesforce/Avocat/README.md

 ## License
-The [BSD 3-Clause](./LICENSE.md) license governs your use of Avocat.
+The [BSD 3-Clause](./LICENSE.md) license governs your use of Avocat.test